recursion/svelte-tailwind-starter/README.md

 This [svelte](https://svelte.dev) project starter was wired up to use [tailwindcss](https://tailwindcss.com) using the most niave approach possible.
 Eventually it may be wired up in a more idiomatic way, but it works the way I need it to for now.

 This project has a simple (super simple) draggable script attached to it that allows an element to be draggable across a given element, or the entire window.
-It's buggy, but works as a demo.
+It's way incomplete (needs touch support and more options implementation) and buggy (parent element lower bound does not work as expected), but works as a demo.

 This project was started from the template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.